plentymarkets/docs-raw/plentyInterface/Order.md

 </pre>

-Update an order item date by an order item ID and an order date type ID.
+Update an order item date by an order item and an order date type.

 ##### <strong>Parameters</strong>

 <table class="table table-condensed">    <tr>
         <td><a target="_blank" href="http://php.net/array">array</a></td>
         <td>$data</td>
         <td>The order item date data.
-The properties that are required to create an order can be found in the OrderItemDate model.</td>
+The properties that are required to update an order can be found in the OrderItemDate model.</td>
     </tr>
     <tr>
         <td><a target="_blank" href="http://php.net/int">int</a></td>